₹75,000 Salary Investment Plan India 2026 — Full Breakdown

 ELSS — ₹10,000/month

-₹10,000/month in ELSS covers your 80C top-up after PF.
-Your employer already contributes ₹3,600/month to PF, which counts toward 80C.
-You need ₹8,900/month more to fill the ₹1.5L limit.
-I round up to ₹10K to account for the slight gap.
+₹10,000/month covers your 80C top-up after PF.
+Your employer already contributes ₹3,600/month to PF (counting toward 80C).
+You need around ₹8,900/month more to fill the ₹1.5L limit.
+Round up to ₹10K to cover the gap and any variation in PF contributions.

 Nifty 50 index — ₹8,000/month

 The core holding.
 Tracks India's 50 largest companies, expense ratio under 0.1%, nothing to manage.
-At 12% CAGR, ₹8,000/month for 20 years becomes approximately ₹72L.
-That's without touching it.
+At 12% CAGR, ₹8,000/month for 20 years becomes roughly ₹72L — without touching it.
+Model what step-ups do to this number on the SIP calculator.

 Mid-cap or Nifty Next 50 — ₹4,000/month